‘Taken too soon’: Remembering Highland Park shooting victims

-CHICAGO (AP) — Two of the victims of a July 4 parade massacre in a Chicago suburb left behind a 2-year-old son.
-Another was staying with family in Illinois after he was injured in car wreck about two months earlier.
+CHICAGO (AP) — Two of the victims of a July Fourth parade massacre in a Chicago suburb left behind a 2-year-old son.
+Another was staying with family in Illinois after he was injured in car wreck.

 For some, it was a tradition.
 They were avid travelers, members of their synagogue and professionals.
-But in a hail of gunfire they became the latest victims in a string of horrific mass shootings.
+But in a hail of gunfire they became victims in the nation’s latest horrific mass shooting.

 The victims were Kevin McCarthy, 37; Irina McCarthy, 35; Katherine Goldstein, 64; Stephen Straus, 88; Jacquelyn Sundheim, 63; Nicolas Toledo-Zaragoza, 78; and Eduardo Uvaldo, 69.